Breaking It Down: Understanding Your Home Closing Costs

 - Homeowners insurance

-- Mortgage insurance – Applicable if you’ve paid less than 20% of the value of the home as a down payment
+- Mortgage insurance – applicable if you’ve paid less than 20% of the value of the home as a down payment

 Adjustment to Your Interest Rate

-- Borrower credit – This adjustment would be made to reflect any discount the lender may offer
+- Borrower credit – this adjustment would be made to reflect any discount the lender may offer

-- Buy down points – Also known as “discount points,” can be used to “buy” a lower interest rate.
+- Buy down points – also known as “discount points,” these can be used to “buy” a lower interest rate.
 Each quarter basis point you purchase to lower your overall interest rate equals 1% of your loan amount.
 Discount points lower the interest rate for the entire term of the loan.

 Loan Estimate and Closing Disclosure

-The first, known as the “Loan Estimate” must be mailed to you within three business days after you’ve applied for the loan.
-As its title suggest, this is only an estimate.
-A second more thorough and exact document known as a the “Closing Disclosure” must be received by you three business days prior to the closing.
+A second, more thorough and exact document, known as a the “Closing Disclosure,” must be received by you three business days prior to the closing.
 Both documents are required by law.